RandomSoup/sack/readme.md

 	- Decimal (32 bit float)
 	- Bool (`true` or `false`)
 	- None (`none`)
-- Sack enforces a style guide for improve readability, It is left up to the implementation whether this is a default warn or error.
+- Sack enforces a style guide for improve readability.
+Compilers should by default warn for violations of the style guide.

 ## Basic keywords